ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       :rtype: Returns a list of channels running the provided profile.

+   .. method:: set_data (key, object)

+      Allows to store arbitrary references associated to the connection.
+See also get_data.

+      :param key: The key index to which the data gets associated.
+      :type  key: String

+      :param object: The object to store associated on the connection index by the given key.
+      :type  object: Object

+   .. method:: get_data (key)

+      Allows to retreive a previously stored object using set_data

+      :param key: The index for the object looked up
+      :type  key: String

+      :rtype: Returns the object stored or None if fails.

    .. method:: close ()

       Allows to close the connection using full BEEP close negotation procotol.
 Keep in mind that using full BEEP close procedure may suffer from BNRA (see http://www.aspl.es/vortex/draft-brosnan-beep-limit-close.txt).
 It is recommended to use shutdown method.